-Economic conditions continued to improve from the deterioration of the technology sector seen in 2000 through 2003, but at a slower pace than during the previous fiscal cycle.
-The investment philosophy employed by ATRS allowed the System to take full advantage of the improving market conditions by performing in the top 20% of its peer group.
+Economic conditions continued to improve from the deterioration of the technology sector seen in 2000 through 2003 at a fasterpace than during the previous fiscal cycle.
+The investment philosophy employed by ATRS allowed the System to take full advantage of the improving market conditions and generate a 19.1% return, net of fees.